Last modified January 28, 2020

 The Giant Swarm On Premises Architecture

-We require VPN and SSH access to all machines, as well as outbound Internet connectivity from the machines (this can be limited to a few targets), to download images of various forms to automatically build and update the cluster.
+We require VPN and SSH access to all machines, as well as outbound Internet connectivity from the machines (this can be limited to specific targets), to download images of various forms to automatically build and update the cluster.
 All machines are to be configured with one PXE Boot network and a production network (separate VLANs).
 The machines will be started by us via an ILO-Interface, to boot from the PXE Boot Server in the network for bootstrap, and then restart into the production network.

 Giant Swarm On Premises Control Plane